rohithaug/India-covid-19-data/README.md

 You can download the brower from: http://sqlitebrowser.org/

-3. Run [find_data.py](find_data.py) to look through the database and view the COVID-19 cases in the country, state-wise and ditrict-wise.
-The code will run you through the database as per your requirement.
+3. Run [find_data.py](find_data.py) to look through the database and view the COVID-19 cases in the country, state-wise and district-wise.
+The code will run through the database as per the user requirement.

 If you just want to look through the data, you can download the '[covid_cases.sqlite](covid_cases.sqlite)' and directly run the
 [find_data.py](find_data.py) file.
 But the provided database will contain only COVID19 data until 8th May 2020 - IST 05:00 P.M.
 If you